rampal-punia/python-tutorials/2_python_basics/1_variables.md

 In Python, everything is an object and every object has an identity, value and type.

 **ID**: An id is the object's address in the memory and it never changes once it is created.
 Use the in-built function id() to check the identity of any object.
 It returns an integer.
+And, the `is` operator compares the identity of two objects

 ```python
 language = "Python"